MV Sound of Jura

 MV Sound of Jura was the first drive-through car ferry on the west coast of Scotland.
-She was operated by Western Ferries on the Islay service from Kennacraig between 1969 and 1976.
-The Mexican Government operated her to Cozumel as Quintana Roo until 2005, when she was wrecked by Hurricane Wilma.
+It was operated by Western Ferries on the Islay service from Kennacraig between 1969 and 1976.
+The Mexican Government operated it to Cozumel as Quintana Roo until 2005, when it was wrecked by Hurricane Wilma.

 History

 Western Ferries had introduced MV Sound of Islay, a drive-on, drive-off ferry on the Islay crossing in 1968 in competition with MacBraynes.
 She was so successful that they ordered a larger vessel with superior passenger accommodation.
 Built in Norway, Sound of Jura took up the service on 1 August 1969.

 MacBraynes responded by ordering MV Iona, but when no suitable mainland pier could be found, they moved hoist-loading MV Arran to the service.
 Western Ferries were unable to compete with this subsidised service and began to lose traffic.
 Stern-loading MV Pioneer replaced Arran in August 1974.
 Western Ferries protested against the subsidy to their competitor on the route.
 Estimating that this was equal to their own total running costs, they ran a free return crossing on 13 June 1975.
 Sound of Jura survived on the route until 1976, when Western Ferries sold her, with Sound of Islay returning to their Islay service until 1981.

 In September 1976, Sound of Jura was sold to the Mexican Government and renamed Quintana Roo.
 She was swept ashore on the beach at Puerto Morelos during Hurricane Wilma on 19 October 2005.